 If you think someone is suffering from heat stroke, call 911 immediately.
 While you wait for help to arrive, do everything you can to bring their body temperature down: get them out of the sun – preferably somewhere with air conditioning – and place ice and wet cloths on their skin, spray them with cold water or put them in a bathtub full of cool water.

-What types of drugs can increase the risk of heat exhaustion, heat stroke and other heat-related illnesses?
+The types of drugs that can increase the risk of heat exhaustion, heat stroke and other heat-related illnesses

 Our ability to respond to hot weather is essential to our health, but what happens when these physical responses are disrupted?
 The following drug classes can alter your natural reactions to sun and heat, putting you at greater risk of experiencing a heat-related illness.

 Certain psychiatric drugs can change the function of a part of the brain called the hypothalamus, which controls your body temperature and thirst, among other things.
-As a result, your brain can’t effectively communicate with your body that you’re overheating or getting thirsty.
-This can cause you to sweat too much or too little, and become dehydrated.
+As a result, your brain can’t effectively communicate to your body that you’re overheating or getting thirsty.
+This can cause you to sweat too much or too little and become dehydrated.

 Keep this in mind if you’re currently taking tricyclic antidepressants, antipsychotics, SSRIs, SNRIs or benzodiazepines.